 Some chilled-out babies cry as little as 20–30 minutes a day.

-Finally, about 16–20 per cent of babies have a lot of trouble getting used to their first three months outside the womb, and may cry for five to six hours a day!
+Finally, about 16–20 per cent of babies have a lot of trouble getting used to their first three months outside the womb, and may cry for five to six hours a day and seem!
 These poor babies need lots of extra special holding, cuddling and close bodily contact, to help them through this period.
-You will also need lots of support during this time.
+You will also need lots of support coping with baby crying during this time.

 - Usually, it is at its most intense in the late afternoon into the evenings.